-As previously mentioned, 107 CDEs were awarded allocation authority in this round, and a project's potential positive community impact is perceived differently by each one.
-In this round, over 20% of the investments will be made in rural communities, and 100% of the allocatees committed to providing at least 85% of their investments in areas characterized by multiple indicia of distress, significantly greater indicia of distress than required by NMTC Program rules, or high unemployment rates.
+As previously mentioned, 102 CDEs were awarded allocation authority in this round, and a project's potential positive community impact is perceived differently by each CDE.
+In this round, over 20% of the investments will be made in rural communities, and 100% of the allocatees committed to providing at least 85% of their investments in areas characterized by multiple indicia of distress, a significantly greater indicia of distress than required by NMTC Program rules, or high unemployment rates.

 An additional factor deemed significant by nearly every CDE is the location of a project in a "targeted state."
-The CDFI Fund has identified 11 states and territories that historically have underutilized the NMTC, and has emphasized to CDEs the importance of the program's use in targeted areas.
+The CDFI Fund has identified 10 states and territories that historically have underutilized the NMTC, and has emphasized to CDEs the importance of the program's use in targeted areas.
 The targeted states and territories for the current allocation are as follows:

-- Arizona
+Arizona

-Puerto Rico
+North Carolina

-- California Tennessee
+California

-- Colorado
+Tennessee

-- Texas
+Colorado

-- Florida
+Texas

-- Virginia
+Florida

-- Nevada
+Virginia

-- West Virginia
+Nevada

-- North Carolina
+• West Virginia

 While this round of awards should result in needed levels of community investment and economic development related to the NMTC Program, the majority of the tax credits will be allocated to projects in a short time span.
-Developers, companies, and charities that do not move quickly to capitalize on this round of financing may find themselves on the sideline, regardless of how favorably their project is perceived by a CDE.
+Developers, companies, and charities, particularly those considering projects in targeted states, rural communities, or other low-income areas, should move quickly to determine whether NMTC financing is an option to close a funding gap or to potentially increase the services or offerings of a qualifying project.